10 Easy Pieces: Hotel Sheets

 Last week in the office, we huddled around a laptop admiring the interiors (and gardens and surrounding cliffs) of Casa Privata, a restored villa in Praiano, a tiny town between Amalfi and Positano in Italy.
 Among the eight guest rooms at the restored fisherman’s ruin is the New York Room, with soulful interiors and floaty, romantic curtains, straight out […]

-Trend Alert: 21st Century Scalloping
+Trend Alert: Scalloping im 21.
+Jahrhundert

 Prissy, preppy, the doily school of decorating—for years now, there’s been a lot not to like about scalloped detailing.
 But recently, a brighter, bolder version has emerged that we’ve been admiring—label it late-pandemic buoyancy (or the fact that we’re all in need of a bit of fun).
 Here, 15 notable interiors and designs with scalloping. […]